-The contents of this Circular have been approved by the Board of the Company.
+The contents of this Circular have been approved, and the delivery of it to each shareholder entitled thereto and to the appropriate regulatory agencies has been authorized by the Board.

-DATED at Toronto, Ontario, on the 27th day of October, 2015.
+DATED at Toronto, Ontario, on the 20th day of September, 2016.